neithernut/dr.w.falls/doc/design/ServerClient.md

 ### Waiting phase function

 This function will receive as parameters the `Sender` and `Receiver` for the phase as well as a reference to the player handle.
-It will return the transition message's content.

 The phase function will receive updates of the roster and the countdown value from the game control task, which it will render and send to the client.
 It will